Exploring the Benefits of Setting up Direct Deposit

 You Receive Your Money Faster

-If your employer pays you via a paper check then you have to wait for that check to clear before you’re able to withdrawal the money.
+If your employer pays you via a paper check then you have to wait for that check to clear before you’re able to withdraw the money.
 While this doesn’t take longer than a day or two on most occasions, that can affect a lot if you’re in need of the money immediately to pay bills or make rent.
 How long does a direct deposit take?
 It’s immediate.
 Once your employer’s payroll department releases the money it nearly immediately shows up in your account to use.

 Direct Deposits Are Free